terremoth/terremoth/README.md

 </div>

 # Hi!
 I am Lucas (he/him)
 Hi, I'm Lucas 👋 - a full stack web developer with 11+ years of hands-on experience building scalable web applications, automating workflows, and making systems easier to use.
 I specialize in PHP, JavaScript, Linux, and Python.
+I am currently pursuing a B.Sc. in Electronics Engineering at the Federal Institute of Santa Catarina.

 ## 🔧 Proficient in
 - HTML, CSS, JavaScript, PHP, SQL